alirokni/node-mustache/README.md

  * clone or download rokni-net repository

- * install all related modules stated in wiki (check global -node- vs. loacl -all other modules- installation)
+ * install all related modules stated in wiki (check global -node- vs. local -all other modules- installation)

  * run grunt